MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004de80-or-0x8004de86.md

 ---
 title: Error 0x8004de80 or 0x8004de86 when signing in to OneDrive
-description: Fixes an issue in which you can't sign in to OneDrive and you receive Stop error code 0x8004de80 or 0x8004de86.
+description: Fixes an issue in which you can't sign in to OneDrive and you receive error code 0x8004de80 or 0x8004de86.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm